paolosalvatori/aks-front-door-end-to-end-tls/README.md

   jq --arg x 'ingress-basic' '.nginxIngressController=$x' >$AZ_SCRIPTS_OUTPUT_PATH
 ```

-As you can note, when deploying the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) via Helm, the [service.beta.kubernetes.io/azure-load-balancer-internal](https://learn.microsoft.com/en-us/azure/aks/internal-lb#create-an-internal-load-balancer) to create the `kubernetes-internal` internal load balancer in the node resource group of the AKS cluster and expose the ingress controller service via a private IP address.
+As you can note, when deploying and using the unmanaged [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) to expose the web application, the [service.beta.kubernetes.io/azure-load-balancer-internal](https://learn.microsoft.com/en-us/azure/aks/internal-lb#create-an-internal-load-balancer) to create the `kubernetes-internal` internal load balancer in the node resource group of the AKS cluster and expose the ingress controller service via a private IP address.

 The deployment script uses a `SecretProviderClass` to retrieve the TLS certificate from Azure Key Vault and generate the Kubernetes secret for the `ingress` object.
 The TLS certificate's common name must match the `ingress` hostname and the Azure Front Door custom domain.
 The Secrets Store CSI Driver for Key Vault only creates the Kubernetes secret that contains the TLS certificate when the `deployment` utilizing the `SecretProviderClass` in a volume definition is created.
 For more information, see [Set up Secrets Store CSI Driver to enable NGINX Ingress Controller with TLS](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-nginx-tls#deploy-a-secretproviderclass).